Maplewood, Houston: History

 Around 1988 Metropolitan Transit Authority of Harris County (METRO) proposed having Beechnut Street widened.
 Residents of Maplewood, Meyerland, and Robindell appeared before the METRO board and protested the plans, stating that they would result in increased traffic.
 METRO dropped the plans.

 In April 2010 the City of Houston "automated" curbside recycling program was extended to Maplewood.

 Economy

 Maplewood Mall, a 94910 sqft outdoor shopping center, serves neighborhood residents.
-As of 2004 it has a Foodarama, a Burke's Outlet, a Family Dollar, and a Radio Shack.
 It opened in 1965 as an indoor shopping mall.
 In 2004 New Plan Excel Realty renovated the center and converted it from an indoor shopping mall to an outdoor shopping center.
 On August 6, 2004, it held a grand re-opening.
 200 people, including Marvin Zindler, attended.
 All of the mall's previous tenants continued to occupy space in the refurbished development.